leosussan/fastapi-gino-arq-uvicorn/README.md

             * `asdf plugin add python`
             * `asdf plugin add poetry`
             * `asdf install` -- will download & configure this project's `Python` + `poetry` setup
+        * _~NOTE_: your machine must have a system version of Python installed.
+If you don't, run the following: `asdf install python 3.8.2 && asdf global python 3.8.2`
     * If you have `Python 3.8` and `poetry` installed already, please feel free to skip.
 3. Install dependencies (`poetry install`).
 4. Activate pre-commit hooks (in `poetry shell`, run `pre-commit install`).